UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

     The length of the calculation that cannot be run in parallel, which is 4 time units.

-- In this example, what is the fastest relative speed?
+- In this example, what is the maximal possible speedup?

 ??? tip "Answer"

-    25%, as the calculation needs 4 time units to do 16 units of work.
+    400%, as the calculation takes 16 units of work on a single core, and 4 time units on an infinite amount of cores.

+    In mathematical form, the speedup, `S`, equals:

+    ```text
+    S = t_regular / t_enhanced`
+    S = 16 / 4`
+    S = 4
+    S = 400%
+    ```
+    where:

+    - `t_enhanced` is the time the enhanced process takes
+    - `t_regular` is the time the regular/unenhanced process takes

 - For your research project, you need to run a lot of calculations.
   Each calculation takes 10 hours.
 How do you make optimal use